> Folk Music > Songs > Babylon

 Swan Arcade sang Babylon in 1976 on their second album, Matchless, and in 1988 on their cassette … Nothing Blue.

-This is a 1973 interim line-up of Swan Arcade, with Royston Wood having replaced Jim Boyes, performing Wood’s arrangement of Babylon which he previously sang with Steve Ashley and Simon Nicol in the 1972 Albion Country Band.
-This recording was made for a BBC John Peel Session on 13 February 1973:
+This is a 1973 interim line-up of Swan Arcade, with Royston Wood having replaced Jim Boyes, performing Wood’s arrangement of Babylon which he previously sang—but did not record—with Steve Ashley and Simon Nicol in the 1972 Albion Country Band.
+This radio performance was recorded for a BBC John Peel Session on 13 February 1973:

 Home Service sang Babylon, “from the English Civil War via Swan Arcade of Yorkshire”, in 1986 on their Making Waves LP Alright Jack.
 A live recording from the same year was released in 2011 on their Fledg’ling CD Live 1986.